-The taking and using of photographic and recorded images of young people while at competitions and events is subject to the Volleyball England Photographic & Recorded Images Policy and requires written consent from parents/carers and the young person prior to participation.
+The taking and using of photographic and recorded images of young people while at competitions and events is subject to the Volleyball England Use of Photography and Video Guidance and requires written consent from parents/carers and the young person prior to participation.
 Example Parent/Carer & Young Person Consent Form (SP5).